vadimv/server-components/README.md

 ### DOM elements references

-An event's context object ``propertiesByRef()`` method provides access to the client-side document elements properties.
+The ``propertiesByRef()`` method of an event context object provides access to the client-side elements properties.

 ```java
     final ElementRef inputRef = createElementRef();